labthings/labthings-fastapi/docs/source/using_things.rst

 Using Things
 ============

 The interface to a `Thing` is defined by its actions, properties and events [#events]_.
-These can all be accessed remotely via HTTP from any language, but a more convenient interface in Python is a :class:`.ThingClient` subclass.
-This provides a simple, pythonic interface to the :class:`.Thing`, allowing you to call actions and access properties as if they were methods and attributes of a Python object.
+These can all be accessed remotely via HTTP from any language, but a more convenient interface in Python is a `.ThingClient` subclass.
+This provides a simple, pythonic interface to the `.Thing`, allowing you to call actions and access properties as if they were methods and attributes of a Python object.

-:class:`.ThingClient` subclasses can be generated dynamically from a URL using :meth:`.ThingClient.from_url`.
+`.ThingClient` subclasses can be generated dynamically from a URL using :meth:`.ThingClient.from_url`.
 This creates an object with the right methods, properties and docstrings, though type hints are often missing.
 The client can be "introspected" to explore its methods and properties using tools that work at run-time (e.g. autocompletion in a Jupyter notebook), but "static" analysis tools will not yet work.

 .. [#events] Events are not yet implemented.